Skip to main content

 • Avoid using the expansion board in humid or dusty environments.

-• When installing the screen, ensure not to plug or unplug the screen cable while powered on and pay attention to the orientation of the cable to avoid damage.
+• When installing the screen, do not plug or unplug while powered on, and pay attention to the screen cable direction to avoid damage.

 • When installing the fan, pay attention to the fan's current and voltage specifications to avoid damage.

-• Please note that UART1 is already enabled by default and does not require configuration.
+• Note that UART1 is enabled by default and does not need to be configured.

-• Please flash the latest image such as mainsailos, rather than upgrading the kernel.
+• Please flash the latest image, such as mainsailos, rather than just upgrading the kernel.

-• Note: The system kernel version used on the Raspberry Pi must be greater than 5.17.x.
-Execute the command uname -r to check the kernel version.
+• Note: The kernel version of the system used by the Raspberry Pi must be greater than 5.17.x.
+Run the command uname -r to check the kernel version.

 • Loading...